Water Utility

 HAMEL SYSTEM (Accounts beginning with 01)

-The Consumer Confidence Drinking Water Report is published annually to provide information about Medina's water quality.
-Click the link to view Medina's Consumer Confidence Drinking Water Report:
+The Consumer Confidence Drinking Water Report is published annually and provides detailed information about Medina’s drinking water quality.

 For a printed copy of the Consumer Confidence Drinking Water Report, or for any concerns or questions about the water quality, call Public Works at 763-473-8842.